marklhc/longcfa/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example.
+See `vignette("longcfa")` for a longer example.
+The package also supports

+- Invariance constraints and partial invariance, as discussed in [this article](articles/invariance.html).
+- Categorical indicators, as discussed in `vignette("cat")`.

 ``` r
 library(longcfa)